Mohammad-Alipour/Zebio/README.md

 ## ✨ Features

-- 🎵 Download audio from SoundCloud, YouTube, and other supported services
+- 🎵 Download audio from SoundCloud, YouTube, and other services
 - 📹 Download videos in various qualities
 - 🟢 Fetch Spotify metadata and search matching tracks
 - 🔗 Accepts various URL formats and handles redirects